 Risk Assessment

 The answer isn’t “go fast” or “go slow.”
-It’s knowing which situations require caution and which don’t.
+It’s knowing which situations deserve scrutiny and which ones you’re overthinking.

 The Permission Framework